ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

     Notice that:

-    - In the `resources` list you have the URL to the `components.yaml` file, although you could reference here the downloaded file too.
+    - In the `resources` list you have the URL to the official `components.yaml` file of the metrics-server, although you could reference here the downloaded file too.

     - The `patches` section is where you specify all the patches you want to apply over the resources you deploy in the Kustomize project.
 This section supports different ways to declare and apply patches on resources, [check them out in its official Kubernetes documentation](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patches/).
 The method used here is probably the cleanest one, since it only needs specifying the path to the patch file.